-Here are four key things that you need to have in place to make things work as smoothly as possible:
+Here are my top four things that you need to have in place to make working from home go as smoothly as possible:

-- It’s important to have the relevant technology in place to make your job possible
+- Get the relevant technology in place to make your job possible

-- You need a workspace that’s quiet and comfortable
+- Create a workspace that’s quiet and comfortable

-- You need a process that works for your new environment
+- Find a process that works for your new environment

 Connectivity is all important, so a good internet connection is a must.
 You can tether your 4G phone connection as a backup, but remember to keep an eye on data usage if you’re on a fixed plan.
 It’s a huge plus if your business is using VoIP for telephony, as you’ll be able to receive calls made to your normal business phone line through your mobile.